-For multi-unit residential buildings (MURBs) and light commercial projects, walkable decks finished with heavy-duty polyvinyl chloride (PVC) thermoplastic waterproofing membranes offer several benefits.
-Nevertheless, these systems are not without their limitations, and design professionals must understand the installation considerations. separated from PVC membranes with metal flashing, asphalt-compatible modified thermoplastic membrane, or aluminum foil tape.
+Although building papers do not cause an issue, asphaltic products, like peeland-stick membranes, must be separated from PVC membranes with metal flashing, asphalt compatible modified thermoplastic membrane or aluminum foil tape.
 On projects where the deck is to be used as a staging area for other trades, protective panels should be applied over the finished membrane.